GENI-NSF/geni-tools/rspec-examples/README.txt

 will create Ubuntu containers, a Fedora host will create Fedora containers.

-1. two-nodes.rspec
+1. two-nodes-iperf.rspec

     Description:
         This is used to demonstrate setting up two nodes that are connected by a single LAN connection.
+The rspec asks the aggregate manager to download and install a script on both nodes and execute this script.
+        The script installs iperf on both nodes and starts iperf as a client on node left and server on node right.
+The output of iperf are logged so the experimenter and ssh into the nodes and view the output.

     Nodes:
         1. right